Fermi Surface

 The electronics.FermiSurface.plot() method plots:

-1. For 3D systems, isosurfaces of \(E(k)\), which is plotted as 3D isosurfaces.
+1. For 3D systems, 3D isosurfaces of \(E(k)\), , or its distributions if volume_3d=True.

 2. For 2D systems, the distribution of \(E(k)\), which is plotted as the 3D surface, with XY plane as 1BZ and Z axis as energy.

-NOTE 1.
-MayaVi is required for plotting, which is not installed by default.
+1. MayaVi is required for plotting, which is not installed by default.

 2. Currently it is the only visualization method of CRYSTALpytools.
 There is no similar methods available in the plot module.

-3D systems
+3D systems - Isosurfaces

 [6]: